Deformed $G_2$-instantons on $\mathbb{R}^4 \times S^3$: Deformed -instantons on the BGGG manifold

 \subsection{A limiting behaviour}

 In the large volume limit it is known that the leading order term of the deformed Hermitian Yang-Mills equation corresponds to the usual Hermitian Yang-Mills equation cf. \cite{CollinsXieYau2018}.
-So one might expect a similar picture to hold for the deformed $G_2$-instanton equation.
-Here is an analogous heuristic argument.
+So one might expect a similar behaviour to hold for the deformed $G_2$-instanton equation.
+We describe an analogous argument but rather than considering a large volume, we shall fix the $G_2$-structure (and hence $\vol_\vp$) and instead consider a small deformed $G_2$-instanton.
+More precisely, \begin{Prop} Suppose that $A_n$ is a sequence of smooth deformed $G_2$-instantons on $(M^7,\vp,g_\vp)$ such that as $n \to \infty$, $c_n:=\sup |F_{A_n}| \to 0$ i.e. $A_n$ converges to a flat connection.
+Then $B_n:=c_{n}^{-1}A_{n}$ converges smoothly, modulo gauge transformation, to a $G_2$-instanton $B_\infty$. \end{Prop} \begin{proof} Since $A_n$ is a deformed $G_2$-instanton, it follows that $B_n$ satisfies